Lucy: Following Your Heart

 However, when her plastic and reconstructive surgeon stopped by the PICU that day to check on her, he saw an alarming sign - Lucy's abdomen was so swollen that it was pushing on her lungs causing her to have difficulty breathing.
 Luckily, she was still on a breathing tube as a precaution coming out of surgery.
 Lucy had developed abdominal compartment syndrome as a result of the fast infusion of blood during the surgery.
 To release the penned up fluid from her abdomen, Lucy had to have a minor procedure, which relieved pressure and restored normal breathing.

 From that point on, Lucy grew stronger, acted a little feistier and her bubbly personality started to come back.
 By the time, she left the hospital, Lucy was sitting up on her own, crawling around her crib, playing, laughing and talking.

 Today, Lucy is perfectly healthy, much to the delight of her parents and surgeons.
 Lucy loves to visit Hopkins and knows the doctors and staff took excellent care of her; when asked about her doctors, she fondly says "they fixed my head!"
 Lucy no longer needs follow-ups.

 "I can't say enough about the care Lucy received while she was in the hospital," Katie says.
-"Lucy's surgery changed my life, and I will always be so thankful for the care Lucy received, in particular from Dr. Dorafshar, Dr. Jallo, Dr. Carson, Dr. Whitaker, Dr. Greenberg, Dr. Abdullah, and all of the attending physicians, PICU nurses and staff.
+"Lucy's surgery changed my life, and I will always be so thankful for the care Lucy received.
 We feel very fortunate that we live so close to Johns Hopkins Children's Center."